Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-In Proposition \ref{prop: LATE appli, maximal extension arbitrary instrument} above, $\tilde{A}$ is not the maximal strong extension defined in Proposition \ref{prop: exist of strong extension}.
-The maximal strong extension is $\left(A\cup[{\mathcal{H}_{\mathcal{S}}^{nf}(A)}]^c\right)$, and to construct $\tilde{A}$, we intersect it with the exclusion restriction and the `No Defier' assumption.
-This allows arbitrary instrument dependence whenever the testable implication (\ref{eq: testable implication in density form}) fails.
-First, we should note that the identified set for $LATE$ is very unstable when $F$ satisfies $p(y,1)-q(y,1)=0$ for some $y\in \mathcal{Y}$.
-Whenever we perturb $F$ slightly such that $p(y,1)-q(y,1)<0$, the identified set for LATE explodes.
-Second, the identification set ${LATE}^{ID}_{\tilde{A}}(F)$ is not any better than the $LATE^{ID}_A(F)$ in equation (\ref{eq: LATE appli, LATE ID set}).
-An uninformative identified set\footnote{Note that the identification result in Proposition \ref{prop: LATE appli, maximal extension arbitrary instrument} contains only support information when (\ref{eq: testable implication in density form}) fails.} for LATE is not much different from an empty identified set.
-This is because whenever $F$ fails (\ref{eq: testable implication in density form}), we give up the `Independent Instrument' assumption .
+where for $V\in\{P,Q\}$, $\underline{\mathcal{Y}}_{V(B,0)}$ is the lower bound of the support of $Y_i$ under measure $V(B,0)$, and $\bar{\mathcal{Y}}_{V(B,1)}$ is the upper bound of the support of $Y_i$ under measure $V(B,1)$. \end{prop} The $\tilde{A}^{max}$ above allows arbitrary dependence of the instrument on the potential outcomes whenever the testable implication (\ref{eq: testable implication in density form}) fails.
+First, we should note that the identified set for LATE is very unstable when $F$ satisfies $p(y,1)-q(y,1)=0$ for some $y\in \mathcal{Y}$.
+Whenever we perturb $F$ slightly such that $p(y,1)-q(y,1)<0$ and (\ref{eq: testable implication in density form}) fails, the identified set for LATE explodes.
+Second, the identification set ${LATE}^{ID}_{\tilde{A}^{max}}(F)$ is not any better than the $LATE^{ID}_A(F)$ in equation (\ref{eq: appli, ID set}).
+In terms of interpretation, an uninformative identified set\footnote{Note that the identification result in Proposition \ref{prop: appli, maximal extension arbitrary instrument} contains only support information when (\ref{eq: testable implication in density form}) fails.} for LATE is not different from an empty identified set.
+This is because whenever $F$ fails (\ref{eq: testable implication in density form}), we give up the `Independent Instrument' assumption.
 Therefore the remaining assumptions $A^{ER}$ and $A^{ND}$ cannot generate any restrictions on the parameter of interest.
-As a result, I focus on deriving extensions using minimal deviation method in definition \ref{def: minimal deviation extension}.
-I will relax the `No Defier' and the independent instrument assumption in the following.
-An extension that relaxes the exclusion restriction is given appendix \ref{append: minimal marginal difference}.
+As a result, I focus on deriving extensions using minimal deviation method in Definition \ref{def: minimal deviation extension}.
+I will relax the `No Defiers' and the independent instrument assumption in the following.
+An extension that relaxes the independent instrument assumption and an extension that relaxes the exclusion restriction are given Appendix \ref{append: minimal marginal difference}.